clipperhouse/netlify/content/cdc.md

 If that's not an option, reconsider your latency requirements.
 Does your application actually require SQL updates to replicated in ~seconds?
 If not, consider adding a buffer in the form of cloud storage (like S3).

-So instead of OLTP → CDC → Kafka/OLAP, consider OLTP → CDC **→ S3** → Kafka/OLAP.
+So instead of `OLTP → CDC → Kafka/OLAP`, consider `OLTP → CDC → S3 → Kafka/OLAP`.

 Cloud storage has high reliability and capacity -- you're unlikely to tax it.
-By writing to S3, the OLTP system will consider the changes emitted, avoiding a backlog, and reducing the likelihood of surprise.
+By writing to S3, the OLTP system will consider the changes emitted, avoiding a GC backlog, and reducing the likelihood of surprise.